CiganOliviu/LongShot-Website-Presentation/README.md

 ##### Newsletter

-The science behind is simple, the use has a form in the where he can either send his email or ignore the form.
+The science behind is simple, the user has a form in the webapp where he can either send his email or ignore the form.
 If the data is send, it will be saved automatically in a table called newsletter from mysql.

-How the form looks for the user
+##### How the form looks for the user

 ![Website main page](longshot_documentation/picture_2.png)

-How the stored data looks in mysql
+##### How the stored data looks in mysql

 ![Website main page](longshot_documentation/picture_3.png)